 If you have required public key authentication in the SSH configuration, you'll need to tell FreeNAS what the public key is for each user who will be connecting via SSH.
-To do that, click on "Accounts" in the left column, then "Users".
+To do that, Navigate to the "Account" page by clicking on the Account icon (1).
+Now click on the "Users" button (2).